This post contains affiliate links.

 Instructions

-- Outside: Spread olive oil onto the outward facing side of each piece of bread.
+- Outside: Spread olive oil onto the outward-facing side of each piece of bread.

-- Cook: Cook in a pan or panini press on medium heat for about 5 minutes, flipping halfway through, or until everything is melted and hot.
+- Cook: Cook in a pan or panini press on medium heat for about 5 minutes, flipping halfway through, until everything is melted and hot.

 Hi Sarah, this sandwich looks incredible!!
 I can’t wait to try it, and have pinned it.
 Thank you!